Musicians

 bansuri, flute, ocarina

-Born in the small town of Baidyabati in Bengal (east India), Arnab got his initial music training from the renowned Indian classical musician, Ashok Karmakar.
+Born in the small town of Baidyabati in Bengal (east India), Arnab got his initial music training from the renowned Indian classical musician, Shri Ashok Karmakar.
 He is also into the contemporary and folk genres for a long time and an expert in handling different woodwind instruments.
 His original playings are greatly inspired by the legends of flutes, namely Pt.
 Hariprasad Chaurasia, Pt.
 Ronu Majumder, Pt.
 Rajendra Prasanna and Parash Nath.
 Arnab holds various national appreciations, with multi-cities performances and association with Bangiya Sangeet Parishad.

 Susnata Har

-ethno guitar, vox
+ethno guitar, vocals

 Susnata's ethno style controls the base of every composition, with his noteworthy rhythmic lead playing.
 He has a very special way of expressing the emotions, not only of the humans but also of the ever changing nature.
 His family hails from the desert of Rajasthan (north-west India) and also he has his mother's connection in Calcutta (east India).
 This has created a great cultural influence in him.